VictoriaAlekseeva/VictoriaAlekseeva/README.md

 ## Some of my projects: ##
 **eCommerce Application 🛍️🌐**
 https://yes-code-merch.netlify.app/
-You can fint the code here: [https://github.com/HelgaZhizhka/eCommerce-Application](https://github.com/HelgaZhizhka/eCommerce-Application/tree/develop)
+You can find the code here: [https://github.com/HelgaZhizhka/eCommerce-Application](https://github.com/HelgaZhizhka/eCommerce-Application/tree/develop)

 This platform replicates real-world shopping experiences in a digital environment 🏪.
 It's a comprehensive online shopping portal that provides an interactive and seamless experience to users.
 From product discovery to checkout, the application ensures a smooth journey for the user, enhancing their engagement and boosting their purchasing confidence 🚀.